 Water abstraction is a major cause of the problems that Hout Bay’s rivers face.
-Abstraction by landowners, as well as by the City of Cape Town has had a negative impact on the health of the Disa river specifically.
+Abstraction by landowners, as well as by the City of Cape Town has had a negative impact on the health of the Hout Bay River specifically.

 Riperian landowners have a responsibility to stay within the law of water usage permitted.
 The relevant authorities may require from anyone claiming entitlement to use river water, to verify – in writing – the lawfulness or extent of that use.
 For further information you may peruse The Water Act.

-A large amount of water is removed by the City, high up in the catchment area of the Hout Bay/Disa River.
+A large amount of water is removed by the City, high up in the catchment area of the Hout Bay River.
 The Apostle tunnel takes most of Table Mountain’s southern catchment of perennial water.
-Ideally this diversion needs to be addressed so that a larger portion of the water directed away from the Hout Bay/Disa River once again enters the river.
+Ideally this diversion needs to be addressed so that a larger portion of the water directed away from the Hout Bay River once again enters the river.

-Brief history of the diversion of table mountain’s waters from the Disa River
+Brief history of the diversion of table mountain’s waters from the Hout Bay River.

 In 1870, it was decided to build a reservior Table Mountain to provide water for the city.

 The Woodhead Tunnel was built between 1888 and 1891 and was used to divert the waters of the Disa Gorge to the Slangolie Ravine via a pipe to Oranjezicht.